 - DO research your destination when preparing to travel.

 You’re reading this, so you’ve already started looking.
-We at Dragon in Your Pocket can help you with important details about great destinations in Europe – just ask.
+We at Dragon in Your Pocket can help you with important details about great destinations – just ask.
 It’s a true blue drag to show up in a town wanting to visit one particular venue just to find it’s closed on the days that you’re there.

 - DON’T forget to carry a couple of downtime items.

 Yes, you can “sleep when you’re dead”, but building in a rest day or two is invaluable.
 Believe me, you’ll thank yourself later.
 Rest time (and sleep!) will allow new experiences to become cemented into memories – and allow your body to rejuvenate!